Sudip13/Multi-Object-Smart-UV-Unwrap/README.md

-    # Smart UV Unwrap Individual - Blender Addon
+    # Multi-Object Smart UV Unwrap - Blender Addon

-A Blender addon that provides smart UV unwrapping functionality for individual objects, keeping each object's UV islands separate instead of sharing the same UV map.
+A Blender addon that provides smart UV unwrapping functionality for multiple objects simultaneously, keeping each object's UV islands separate instead of sharing the same UV map.

 ## Problem Solved

 By default, when you select multiple objects in Blender and use "Smart UV Project", all objects share the same UV space, which can cause overlapping and unwanted UV island mixing.
-This addon solves that by unwrapping each selected object individually, ensuring each object maintains its own separate UV islands.
+This addon solves that by unwrapping each selected object individually, ensuring each object maintains its own separate UV islands with optional pack islands optimization.

 ## Features

-- 🎯 **Individual Object Processing**: Each selected object is unwrapped separately
+- 🎯 **Multi-Object Processing**: Process multiple selected objects simultaneously
-- 🏝️ **Separate UV Islands**: No shared UV space between objects
+- 🏝️ **Separate UV Islands**: Each object gets its own UV coordinate space (no shared UV maps)
+- 📦 **Pack Islands**: Optional UV island packing with customizable margins
+- 🔄 **Rotation Optimization**: Allow island rotation for better space utilization
 - ⚙️ **Customizable Settings**: Adjust angle limits, island margins, and area weights
-- 🚀 **Quick Presets**: High Quality and Fast presets for common use cases
+- 🚀 **Quick Presets**: High Quality, Fast, Tight Pack, and No Pack presets
 - 🎨 **User-Friendly UI**: Clean panel in the 3D Viewport sidebar
 - 📝 **Built-in Instructions**: Step-by-step guidance in the UI